Student Research Symposium DSpace Submission Policies

 SUNY New Paltz Digital Repository

 Hosted through a SUNY-wide DSpace platform, the SUNY New Paltz Digital Repository collects, preserves, and provides online access to selected scholarship produced at SUNY New Paltz.
-Our collections include special collections documents, master’s theses, and student research projects shared through the Student Research Symposium.
+Our collections include university archives & rare books documents, master’s theses, and student research projects shared through the Student Research Symposium.

 Requirements for Deposit